zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     assert response is not None

     """
-    Note: as part of auto-function calling the model, based on the context, it knows it can call a plugin called `BookTravelPlugin` with the function name `book_flight`, supplying the required arguments.
+    Note: In the auto function calling process, the model determines it can invoke the `BookTravelPlugin` using the `book_flight` function, supplying the necessary arguments.

+    For example:

     "tool_calls": [
         {